digidem/comapeo-core/docs/guides/media-server.md

 // Get the project instance
 const project = await manager.getProject(projectPublicId)
 ```

+The example code in the following sections assume that some variation of the above has been done already.

+## Working with blobs

+Blobs represent any binary objects.
+In the case of Mapeo, that will most likely be media assets such as photos, videos, and audio files.
+Mapeo provides a project-scoped API that is used for creating and retrieving blobs.
+Combined with the media server, applications can access them using HTTP requests.

 In the case of an observation record, there can be any number references to "attachments" (in most cases, an image).
 In order to create these attachments, we need to work with a project's blob API, which can be accessed using `project.$blobs`.